swl10/pyslet/doc/http/grammar.rst

 Using the Grammar
 ~~~~~~~~~~~~~~~~~

-The functions and data definitions above are exposed to enable normative
+The functions and data definitions here are exposed to enable normative
-use in other modules but use of the grammar is typically through use of
+use in other modules.
+Use of the grammar itself is typically through
-a parser.
-There are two types of parser, an OctetParser that is used
+use of a parser.
+There are two types of parser, an OctetParser that is
-for parsing raw strings (or octets, represented by bytes in Python) such
+used for parsing raw strings (or octets, represented by bytes in Python)
-as those obtained from the HTTP connection itself and a WordParser that
+such as those obtained from the HTTP connection itself and a WordParser
-tokenizes the input string first and then provides a higher-level
+that tokenizes the input string first and then provides a higher-level
 word-based parser.